-PPP Lusofonia é um blog de economia e finanças, focado nos serviços públicos e no investimento para o desenvolvimento, especialmente em regime de PPP (Parcerias Publico Privadas).
+PPP Lusofonia é um blog de economia e finanças, focado nos serviços públicos e no investimento para o desenvolvimento, e nas PPP.

-O blog dedica-se a (a) conceitos de economia, finanças públicas e banca e financiamentos PPP (b) as necessidades dos PALOPs e (c)oportunidades de consultoria nos PALOPs.
+O blog dedica-se a (a) conceitos de economia, finanças e banca (b) às necessidades dos PALOPs e (c)oportunidades de consultoria nos PALOPs, com artigos em português ou inglês.
+PLEASE USE THE TRANSLATE BUTTON.

 Portugal to review PPP liabilities